eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/plugins/remediator.rst

 Remediator is a Sensu handler that triggers actions when a defined check service changes to critical status.
-The way Remediator triggers this action is executing it in the hosts that follows a subscription with the hostname of the client that failed.
+The way Remediator triggers this action is executing it in the hosts that follow a subscription with the hostname of the client that failed.

-**Example:** A compute called **test-node** fails in a defined monitoring check.
-Remediator triggers the defined action in the hosts that follows the subscription **test-node**.
+**Example:** A compute node called **test-node** fails in a defined monitoring check.
+Remediator triggers the defined action in the hosts that follow the subscription **test-node**.

-That's why every host that wants to receive the trigger from **Remediator** has to be subscribed to it's hostname.
+That's why every host that wants to receive the trigger from **Remediator** has to be subscribed to its hostname.

 The procedure for setting a handler for a check with remediator is: